apaichon/clickhouse-aday/clickhouse-aday-slide/clickhouse.slides.md

     modification_time
 FROM system.parts
 WHERE active = 1
-  AND table = 'attachments'
+  AND table = 'claims'
 ORDER BY modification_time DESC
 LIMIT 20;
 ```
 </div>

 <div class="mt-4 bg-yellow-50 p-4 rounded">
-<strong>Balance Strategy:</strong> For chat payment data, consider using different batch strategies for different data: smaller, more frequent batches for critical payment events, and larger batches for routine messages.
+<strong>Balance Strategy:</strong> For life insurance data, consider using different batch strategies: smaller, more frequent batches for critical claim events, and larger batches for routine policy updates and premium calculations.
 </div>

 ---